 Joan Lunden Honored at 26th Annual All Star Night, Roswell Park’s Signature Gala

-BUFFALO, N.Y. — Joan Lunden was honored Saturday evening at the 26th annual All Star Night, Roswell Park Cancer Institute’s signature black-tie gala for the extraordinary courage she has shown in the face of her breast cancer battle.
+BUFFALO, N.Y. — Joan Lunden was honored Saturday evening at the 26th annual All Star Night, Roswell Park Comprehensive Cancer Center’s signature black-tie gala for the extraordinary courage she has shown in the face of her breast cancer battle.

 The long-time Good Morning America host was diagnosed with triple negative breast cancer in 2014 and chose to fight the disease in the public eye in order to spread awareness and hope to as many individuals as possible.
 Despite understanding the high chance of recurrence for her disease, Lunden faces each new day with bravery and conviction, bringing further encouragement to those who share in the fight against cancer.

 Tonight’s event was presented by M&T Bank and celebrated the theme of a “New York State of Mind,” which transported more than 1,000 guests to the Big Apple.The event, which was co-chaired by Patti and Thurman Thomas, also included recognition of Andrei Gudkov, PhD, DSci, the Institute’s Senior Vice President of Basic Science and Kathleen Graim, cancer survivor and long-time volunteer and ambassador for the Roswell Park Alliance Foundation.

 Dr. Gudkov received the Thomas B. Tomasi, MD, PhD, Hope Award for his innovative and passionate approach to ground-breaking cancer research.
 Some of the internationally-known scientist’s current studies focus on anti-aging and the effects of radiation on the body, which carry the potential to change how cancer is treated worldwide and, in some cases, prevented altogether.